klaarnut/user-docs/en/creating-new-site.md

 [ image of crete site running progress]

 ## Beautiful Template
-5. Select your website with up to 200 ready-made beautiful templates.
+5. Select template relate to your business categorie with up to 200 ready-made beautiful templates.
 Keep or customize as you like.

 ## Professional Website
 6. Easy way to create a wonderful website just drag and drop element